Nanny vs. Governess: Which Is Right for Your Family?

 Unlike a tutor who visits for a few hours, a governess is typically embedded in the household and can shape the child’s entire learning experience.
 This allows for a deeper relationship and a more holistic approach to education that adapts to the child’s pace and interests over time.

-Nanny vs. Governess: Side-by-Side Comparison
+Nanny vs. Governess: The Key Differences

 Factor Nanny Governess